 Integration of Immigrants and Refugees for Practitioners

-The Summer Program for Immigration Practitioners provides privileged access to expertise and practical understanding shared by three senior experts with decades of insight and experience from Canadian private, government and academic sectors.
+The Summer Program for Immigration Practitioners provides privileged access to expertise and practical understanding shared by three senior experts with decades of insight and experience from private, government, and academic sectors.
 Gain a comprehensive and directly applicable understanding of how to plan for and implement programs to integrate immigrants and refugees effectively into the labor market.

 When: